 Cultural assessments can be an indispensable tool for developing the cross-cultural awareness and smooth intercultural communication skills required for efficient global teamwork.
-As someone who’s worked with colleagues from all regions of the globe, I feel lucky that cultural assessments have helped change my teamwork habits for the better.
+After working with colleagues from several regions of the globe, it's become clear that cultural assessments help change my teamwork habits for the better.

 For example, every time I make an appointment with a colleague I designate a time and clarify the time zone.
 Every time I revise a piece of content, I consider if the meaning will be clear for someone whose native language is not English.
 And every time I draft an email, I consider who the recipient is and, accordingly, how formal my tone should be.